 Oh So Vanilla

-Who doesn’t love the sweet smell and taste of vanilla.
+Who doesn’t love the sweet smell and taste of Tahitian vanilla.
 Tahiti definitely does, and is home to many lush and beautiful vanilla plantations.
-In French Polynesia, vanilla is used as a common ingredient in everything from desserts and cocktails to savoury dishes.
+In French Polynesia, vanilla is used as a common ingredient in many Tahitian foods from desserts and cocktails to savoury dishes.
 Yvann and his family were our tour guides for this trip and kindly welcomed us to their home for a Tahitian meal.
 We had fresh fish served with a vanilla cream sauce made from the vanilla pods from the plantation and it was exceptionally good.
 We visited the island that produces most of the vanilla, which is Taha’a.

 For me, they put a lime dressing on the fish since I couldn’t have the dairy!
 They made lots of vegetables and gave us HUGE avocados from their garden.